PrimeTimeTran/ProfileApp/README.md

-# Profile App (Basic)
+# Profile App

-## **Introduction**
+## **Introduction 🌟**

 We're going to build our first mobile app 📱 using [React Native](https://facebook.github.io/react-native/).
 We'll be using [Expo](https://expo.io/) to make getting started quick.
-Our app will help users share information ℹ about ourselves to our friends.
+Our app will help us to share information 📋 about ourselves to our friends 🍻🤗💁.

-### **Features 🥇**
+### Features 🥅🥇

-- [ ] User can see an input
+- [ ] User can see our name
-- [ ] User can see a button
+- [ ] User can see our age
-- [ ] User can see a placeholder text in the input indicating an expected value to be entered by the user
+- [ ] User can see our birthday
-- [ ] User can only enter numbers into the input
+- [ ] User can see our profile picture
-- [ ] User can see a prompt which informs the user what the program will do when the user enters a value and presses the submit button
+- [ ] User can see where we currently live
-- [ ] User can press the submit button
+- [ ] User can see a short description about us
-- [ ] User sees the converted value from USD to VND after pressing submit
-- [ ] When submitted the input field clears

-### **Learning Objectives 📚**
+### Learning Objectives ✍️📚📝 📈🙌 ️

-1. Learn how to create a new React Native app using Expo.
-Recognize it's a folder on our computer where there are many files which have different responsibilities
+1. Learn how to create a new mobile app 📱using React Native & Expo:
+    - Recognize it's a folder 🗂on our computer containing folders 📂 & files 📄📑 which have different responsibilities 🗝🎉.
-2. Learn that `App.js` is a component.
-Recognize it's structure will reflect how other components are built as well.
+2. Learn that `App.js` is a component like all other components, albeit, special:
+    - Recognize it's parts ⚙will reflect how other components are built.
+It will need to import components for use & return 🚪JSX.
+3. Learn that nesting components inside of `App.js` is how we'll build all our apps 📱:
-4. Learn that applications consist of components nested within one another. `App.js` will one day become [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
+    - Recognize it will one day become the [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
+This will happen through nesting.
+Some components will be parents 👫 and others will be their children 👨‍👩‍👧‍👦.
-5. Learn that passing properties to components changes their behavior the way arguments to a function call change the return value, hence the name, [functional components](https://www.robinwieruch.de/react-function-component/).
+4. Learn that passing properties to components changes their behavior the way arguments to a function call change the return value:
+    - Recognize that some components are classified as [functional](https://www.robinwieruch.de/react-function-component/).
+Like functions, the properties/props/params/arguments we pass them will effect their behavior.

 No company you work at will expect you to work alone or without the help of resources available.
 We suggest you work in pairs and Google not only now but in future lessons.